MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 ::: moniker range="vsts"

-In Azure Pipelines, you can, however, [select which artifacts you want to download](../process/phases.md#artifact-download) to the agent for a specific phase and environment of the deployment.
+In Azure Pipelines, you can, however, [select which artifacts you want to download](../process/phases.md#artifact-download) to the agent for a specific job and environment of the deployment.
-Typically, you will do this to improve the efficiency of the deployment pipeline when the tasks in that phase do not require all or any of the artifacts, or if you implement custom code in a task to download the artifacts you require.
+Typically, you will do this to improve the efficiency of the deployment pipeline when the tasks in that job do not require all or any of the artifacts, or if you implement custom code in a task to download the artifacts you require.